xiaofeizhang19/tic-tac-toe/README.md

 ![tic-tac-toe](/public/tic-tac-toe.png)

-### Configuration
+### Set-up

+- Clone the repository
-In the project directory, run:
+- In the project directory, run:
 ```
 npm start
 ```
-Open http://localhost:3000 to play the game.
+- Open http://localhost:3000 to play the game.